yuwen790405/app_store/apps/users_brick/README.md

 ## Adding users to organization

 So we can add users to project later we have to add the to organization first.
-As stated previously organization contains information about users, their name, login, password etc. Organization is not connected to any project and the fact that a user is in a domain does not result in ability to access any project or data for him.
+As stated previously organization contains information about users, their name, login, password etc. Organization is not connected to any project and the fact that a user is in an organization does not result in ability to access any project or data in that project for him.
 Only organization admin can access the domain.

 The way domain updates work is that all the users that you provided in the input file are added to the domain.
 If they are already in they are updated accordingly.
 The update affects only the fields you provided.
 If you did not provide specific field it will not be touched.
 To illustrate let's see an example